arthurshmidt/astro_images/README.md

 Visible light filters  used: oxygen, helium, hydrogen, nitrogen, and sulphur.

 ## fits Data Location
 Using the hubble image from esahubble.org as a starting point.
-Current data sourse: https://hla.stsci.edu/hlaview.html
+Current data source: https://hla.stsci.edu/hlaview.html